afaji/afaji.github.io/_pages/research.md

 article on the multilingual limitations of early ChatGPT, specifically in South-East Asia.
-In {% textcite cahyawijaya-etal-2025-stingray %}, we find that multilingual LLMs consistently fail to distinguish the meanings of false friends across languages, revealing major gaps in cross-lingual sense understanding.
+In {% textcite cahyawijaya-etal-2025-stingray %}, we find that multilingual LLMs consistently fail to distinguish the meanings of false friends across languages, revealing major gaps in the understanding of the cross-lingual sense.

 <div class="run-in-section" markdown="1">